Understanding Mobile-First Indexing (1/3): The Immediate Impact on SEOJanuary 25, 2017

 By: Cindy Krum

-Google’s Mobile-First Indexing announcement has generated a lot of discussion, but no one seems too concerned just yet.
+Google’s Mobile-First Indexing announcement has generated a lot of discussions, but no one seems too concerned just yet.
 This might be because Google has been touting various enterprise-wide ‘Mobile-First’ initiatives for over a year, but it could also be because Google appears to have changed their procedure for launching updates, or at least ‘mobile’ updates.
 If recent history is any indication of the future, Google’s new process looks somewhat like this:

 - Publicly announce the changes ahead of time (sometimes even with dates and deadlines)